Skip to main content

 Member eligibility

-Member ID cards will have "QHP" on them.
+Member ID cards have "QHP" on them.
 The product name and the plan name are on the right side of the card.
 There is also a dedicated toll-free number for Member Services.

 Regardless of where the member purchased the plan, you will verify benefits and eligibility as you normally do.
 With our Availity® provider portal, it’s easy to manage many tasks online.
 You can submit claims, check claim status and patient eligibility, request precertification, submit disputes and appeals, and more.